bucketsadmin/kometa_files/README.md

 # Kometa collection files
-Repo to hold collection based configuration for Kometa
+Repo to hold collection based configuration for Kometa.
+The actual Kometa config file is kept in a private git repo that references this repo.

 ## Shows missing Title Cards